-A bord and pillar mine consisting purely of what is referred to as first workings is quite unusual in Australia, although there are examples of such mines.
-The challenge for these mines is to achieve sufficient production from the first working development roadways to be economic, with only a low overall level of resource recovery (typically about 30% maximum).
-The reasons for such mines are usually subsidence-related, to prevent any measurable or excessive surface subsidence, since the mine roadway and pillar system is designed to be inherently stable with only very low levels of pillar compression contributing to any surface movement.
-Surface subsidence above first workings layouts is usually less than 20mm, associated only with pillar compression.
+A bord and pillar mine consisting purely of first workings is quite unusual in Australia, although there are examples of such mines.
+The challenge for these mines is to achieve sufficient production from the first workings development roadways to be economic, as there is only a low overall level of resource recovery (typically about 30% maximum).
+The reasons for mines to be purely first workings are usually subsidence related - to prevent any measurable or excessive surface subsidence, since the mine roadway and pillar system is designed to be inherently stable with only very low levels of pillar compression contributing to any surface movement.
+Surface subsidence above first workings layouts is usually less than 20 mm, associated only with pillar compression.

-Figure 3 shows a section of a mine plan which contains multiple panels of first workings only, although the plan also includes some partial and total extraction panels (indicated by cross-hatched goaf areas) in the upper section of the plan.
-(As with any coal mine plan, this shows the boundaries of the various roadways, panels and pillars - as seen in plan view, looking down from above).
+Figure 3 shows a section of a mine plan which contains multiple panels of first workings only.
+The plan also includes some partial and total extraction panels (indicated by cross-hatched goaf areas) in the upper section.
+(As with any coal mine plan, this shows the boundaries of the various roadways, panels and pillars, as seen in plan view, looking down from above.)

 Figure 3.
-An example of a typical bord and pillar first workings mine layout (source: Hebblewhite, 2022b)
+An example of a typical bord and pillar first workings mine layout (Hebblewhite 2022b)

-3.1.2 Pillar Extraction
+2.1.2 Pillar extraction

-The term pillar extraction refers to a type of bord and pillar mining where the initial development panels are formed up by first workings, as described above.
-However, within, or at the extremity of each panel, a secondary extraction process is then implemented, usually on the retreat, whereby either standing pillars within the panel, or solid blocks of coal adjacent to the development panel are then mined, again using the continuous miner.
+Pillar extraction refers to a type of bord and pillar mining where the initial development panels are formed up by first workings, as described in section 2.1.1.
+However, within, or at the extremity of each panel, a secondary extraction process is then implemented, usually on the retreat.
+In this process, either standing pillars within the panel or solid blocks of coal adjacent to the development panel are mined, again using the continuous miner.